 Refunds: Students will be eligible for a refund of tuition, room, board and student activity fees if they have paid for the upcoming term and then decide to withdraw or take a leave of absence and they notify the Dean of Students before the term starts.

-If a student leaves during the first two weeks of the term, as defined by the academic calendar; a 25% tuition refund is available:
+If a student leaves and notifies the Dean of Students Office by 5:00 p.m. on the tenth day of class a 25% tuition refund is available:

 Term Last day available